 Gia considers herself indebted to every dance and yoga teacher she has had the good fortune to study with for their incredible generosity- their love, support, and invaluable sharing of knowledge and secrets (as Bob Fosse said: "always part fun and part naughty").
 These teachers include theatre dance masters Jeff Shade, Diane Laurenson, and Dana Moore- each of whom were mentored by Bob Fosse.
-The beautiful yogis who inspired Gia to teach are Jami Larson, Jen Hecht, Matt Newman, Jennifer Ellen Meuller, and Andrejs Gailis of Shiva Centre in Latvia; meditation teachers Lorin Roche and Camille Maurine; and her continuing Ayurvedic mentor, Arun Deva.
-She currently studies jyotisa with Pandit Sanjay Rath of SoHamsa Śrī Jagannāth Center In New Delhi; and Ayurveda, marmayoga, tantra & traditional female-based practices with Dr. Sumit Kesarkar of NLAM (National Library of Ayurvedic Medicine).
+Those who inspired Gia to teach yoga: Jami Larson, Jen Hecht, Matt Newman, Jennifer Ellen Meuller, and Andrejs Gailis of Shiva Centre in Latvia; meditation teachers Lorin Roche and Camille Maurine; and her continuing Ayurvedic mentor, Arun Deva.
+She currently studies jyotiṣa with Pandit Sanjay Rath of SoHamsa Śrī Jagannāth Center In New Delhi -- Āyurveda, marmayoga, tantra & traditional female-based practices with Dr. Sumit Kesarkar of NLAM (National Library of Ayurvedic Medicine) -- Āyurveda through the classical text of Astanga Hrdayam with Dr. Sanjay Pisharodi of Purnarogya.
 Gia’s most beloved teachers are her parents John and Audrey Krahne who have showed her that the true path is unconditional love.

 THEATRE Began as a musical theatre performer & gifted classical pianist.
 Early training in classical voice & piano culminated at the San Francisco Conservatory of Music, where she studied opera, musical theatre and piano with Hermann LeRoux and John McCarthy.
 Favorite traditional roles from that era include Kathy in Company, a Player in Pippin and Papagena in Die Zauberflöte.
 In 2010, she presented her solo dance piece, The Radiance, in collaboration with the kirtan artist Leraine Horstmanshoff and bhakti yoga teacher/owner of Shiva Centre Jami Larson, in Salt Lake City.
 An ecstatically danced journey inspired by husband & wife team Dr. Lorin Roche & Camille Laurine's poetic transliteration of the ancient tantric text Vijnana Bhairava Tantra: THE RADIANCE SUTRAS (video link here: .